-The streets of Manhattan give me childhood memories of Gossip Girl.
+I have been to New York several times and love it every single time.
+Every visit deepens my love for the incredible city—the busyness, skyscrapers, bustling streets, and the undeniable energy that permeates every corner.
+Let’s not mention the streets of Manhattan give me childhood memories of Gossip Girl.
 The busyness, and the food.
 Everything!
 It’s a jungle with class!

-Anyways, despite the expenses!
+I visited New York for three days for my birthday in 2018 and was surprised at how much I got done solo.
 New York can and still is an incredible city to visit.
-Below are 6 things you must do when you are in New York City!
+Below are 6 things you must do in New York City!

 Top 6 Things to Do in New York City

 The first time I travelled to New York in 2018, my friends were tied up with work, so I explored the city solo and loved it.
 I booked tours via Get Your Guide and had a fantastic time.
 You can also get yourself a City pass, which will allow you to do a lot of the activities below here.

 Fast forward to 2023, I was able to enjoy with a friend.
 Below is a collaboration of what I did in 2018 and 2023!

 My initial destination was the Empire State Building, a true architectural marvel.
 This towering structure boasts a roof height of 1,250 feet and stands tall at 1,454 feet.
 My primary goal was to capture a few snapshots from the top, and I must say I was thoroughly impressed by the city’s breathtaking beauty as seen from this iconic vantage point!